-In a GMNIA analysis, the effects of the following imperfections should be considered:
+(2) In a GMNIA analysis, the effects of the following imperfections should be considered:

-geometric imperfections (according to 5.4.2),
+a) geometric imperfections (according to 5.4.2),

-structural imperfections (e.g. residual stresses according to 5.4.3).
+b) structural imperfections (e.g. residual stresses according to 5.4.3).

-Geometric imperfections and residual stresses may be separately applied to the FE model, or covered together by equivalent geometric imperfections according to 5.4.4.
-Further specific design rules on the application of imperfections may be specified in EN 1993 (all Parts).
+(3) Geometric imperfections and residual stresses may be separately applied to the FE model, or covered together by equivalent geometric imperfections according to 5.4.4.
+Further specific design rules on the application of imperfections may be specified in EN 1993 (all parts).

-Eigenmode-affine equivalent geometric imperfection may be also used.
+(4) Eigenmode-affine equivalent geometric imperfection may be also used.